knbknb/knbknb.github.io/_posts/blog/2017-11-18-shellscript-for_markdown.md

 which you can further customize.

-This script comes from atraining video in *" PLURALSIGHT
-Serverless Web Applications"* and has been modified by me.
+I've seen this script in a training video in the course [*"Serverless Web Applications"*](https://app.pluralsight.com/library/courses/web-applications-without-server/) ( by Rob Conery), and then I modified the script.